 • Counsel students on their course selection, develop a four-year plan, and monitor student academic progress.

-• Conference with teachers, parents, and students to implement academic plans to ensure students are on track for graduation and competitive towards their post-high school goals.
+• Conference with teachers, parents, and students to implement academic plans to ensure students are on track for graduation and competitive toward their post-high school goals.

-• Meet with students earning a C- or below every Mandatory Academic Support period (every three weeks), refer students for appropriate assistance, and contact parents regarding the meeting.
+• Meet with students earning a C- or below to identify areas for support and refer students for appropriate assistance.

-• Submit postings for the Parent Newsletter, Parent Weekly Bulletin, and counselor resource publications.
+• Submit postings for the Parent Newsletter, Parent Weekly Bulletin, and Be in the Know (a counselor resource publication).

 • Gather college matriculation data from seniors for the graduation program.